Are Panic Attacks Taking Over Your Life?

 What if talking about my panic attacks makes me feel more anxious?

 Panic attacks are scary and uncomfortable, and you’ve probably been doing everything you can to avoid having them.
 It’s completely understandable to want to make sure that therapy won’t trigger a panic attack.
 But, therapy provides a safe place to learn how to control your panic attacks.
+Skills practiced in session such as deep breathing and muscle relaxation can stop symptoms of panic and anxiety from escalating.
+Practicing these skills ahead of time increases your ability to use them when fear overwhelms you.
 With panic attack help, you can move toward a life that isn’t controlled by the fear of panic attacks.

 Do I really need help?
 Shouldn’t I be able to handle this on my own?